 The Tatooine garage in which Luke cleaned the droids in Star Wars: Episode IV - A New Hope (1977) was rebuilt for this movie, but not completely: while the foreground and background were complete sets in the original film, only the foreground was rebuilt for Episode II; the background is digital.

 Though the Republic AT-TE walkers were computer-generated, at least one 1/10th scale miniature was constructed for pyrotechnic purposes.
 The walker that gets blown apart by an armor-busting Hailfire missile was first shot as a miniature against greenscreen.
 This provided valuable reference for the animators, though the scale of the resulting miniature explosion proved unusable as a final element.
-Also, the miniature was shot with a static camera while the finished shot had a swooping camera move that followed the rocket: a CG walker was needed to properly move with the perspective of the shot.
+Also, the miniature was shot with a static camera, while the finished shot, had a swooping camera move that followed the rocket: a CGI walker was needed to properly move with the perspective of the shot.

 The Skywalker family has a great deal of Swedish blood.
 Pernilla August is Swedish, and Hayden Christensen's ancestry is Swedish as well, as is Mark Hamill's.
 Anakin's stepfather's name is Lars, a typically Swedish name.

-The Neimoidian seen with Nute Gunray on Geonosis was originally intended to be Rune Haako.
+The Neimoidian seen with Nute Gunray on Geonosis, was originally intended to be Rune Haako.
 However, Rune's mask was lost shortly after the first film completed shooting.
 The production crew gave uncredited actor David Healey the mask of Daultay Dofine instead.
-Although the "new" Neimoidian had no official name during filming (the character was only referred to by the crew as "Nute's friend"), he was eventually named Gilramos Libkath, after costume supervisor Gillian Libbert and production controller Kathryn Farrar.
-Unfortunately a mix-up in the end credits not only erroneously lists Alan Ruscoe in the part, but also says the Neimoidian is Lott Dod (the Trade Federation senator seen briefly in Episode I).
+Although the "new" Neimoidian had no official name during filming (the character was only referred to by the crew as "Nute's friend"), he was eventually named Gilramos Libkath, after Costume Supervisor Gillian Libbert and Production Controller Kathryn Farrar.
+Unfortunately, a mix-up in the end credits not only erroneously lists Alan Ruscoe in the part, but also says the Neimoidian is Lott Dod (the Trade Federation Senator seen briefly in Episode I).
 Much confusion has surrounded whether Nute's companion should be considered Rune Haako, Gilramos Libkath, or Lott Dod.
-The official LucasFilm word is that it's Rune Haako "for all intents and purposes," but many fans are unsatisfied with this decision based on the fact the character neither looks nor sounds anything like Rune, who is back to his old Episode I self by Episode III.
+The official Lucasfilm word, is that it's Rune Haako "for all intents and purposes," but many fans are unsatisfied with this decision, based on the fact that the character neither looks, nor sounds, anything like Rune, who is back to his old Episode I self, by Episode III.